 We have a new logo!
 Not sure what to name him yet.
 Freezy McFreezeface?

 We have now implemented non-admin restrictions on many actions that were previously able to be performed by anyone who had access to a repository.

-From now on only administrators of a repository can:
+From now on, only repository administrators may:

 We've just released a new way of implementing a merge freeze, so now you have two options.
-Let's take a look at what they are:

 Option 1: Push a status update to all PRs (default)